 Key City employees have been trained in large event policing and over 80 percent of our police department personnel have received additional crowd management training.
 We have adopted the IACP’s Model Policy for Crowd Management/Civil Disturbance.

 The City of Charlottesville is also working closely with our regional partners and a special event planning group has been meeting bi-weekly since March 2018 and includes the City, Albemarle County, the University of Virginia, the Virginia Department of Emergency Management (VDEM) and the Virginia State Police.
-Our regional planning work for the August 11-12 anniversary is comprehensive and supported by a specialized Incident Management Team from VDEM.
+Our regional planning work for the August 10–12 anniversary is comprehensive and supported by a specialized Incident Management Team from VDEM.

 After the events of last summer, the City of Charlottesville immediately sought assistance from the Virginia General Assembly.
-Our local legislative representatives were very helpful, but unfortunately we were not successful in getting several bills passed that would have given the City some authority to limit weapons, more specifically firearms, in public spaces.
-We had asked for the authority to control safety of public spaces and buildings and the prohibition of certain firearms in Charlottesville and the authority to make local decisions on Confederate monuments.
+Our local legislative representatives were very helpful, but unfortunately, we were not successful in getting several bills passed that would have given the City some authority to limit weapons, more specifically firearms, in public spaces.
+We had asked for the authority to control the safety of public spaces and buildings and the prohibition of certain firearms in Charlottesville and the authority to make local decisions on Confederate monuments.

 None of those bills passed in the General Assembly in 2018.